EPP · Heart's Garden · Patterns by Elizabeth of OPQuilt · Quilt-A-Long

 I snapped photos of some who came up to show me (including Vicki and Terri).
 That’s Cynna’s Spectrum color wheel taking shape, above left, and Paula’s Kansas Sunflower (variation) and small hexie quilt below left.
 I was very impressed with everyone’s work.

 Susan, the Program Chair, was busy at her table, but she and others had worked hard to show their projects for the meeting.
-She has arranged a visit by Edyta Sitar next year and was busy taking sign-ups for that workshop to be held in March.
+She has arranged a visit by a noted designer next year and was busy taking sign-ups for that workshop to be held in March.
 Program Chairs are critical to a Guild’s success, and this Guild has a wide array of interesting presentations for their members.
 They also have engaged chairs for Charity, Outreach, and other, but most of those are discussed at their other meeting (they have two per month).
 This month was also the kick-off for their Block of the Month, which looks really fun.

 Inland Empire Quilt Guild Meeting_1